vsvipul/Prashnotri/README.md

 5. Create an account and start quizzing.

 ## How to contribute?
-Clone the repo and feel free to send any Pull Requests that you feel to be contructive.
+Clone the repo and feel free to send any Pull Requests that you feel to be constructive.